 At the kitchen table I felt her eyes on me, trying to crack open my forehead as I wolfed down my eggs.
 I waited in near-breathless anticipation that I tried hard to hide for her to ask me about what had happened.
 She didn’t.
 Was I disappointed?
 Not really, I just felt awkward.
 How was I supposed to take it from there?
 Maybe she hadn’t even noticed.
 Or maybe she had, but had decided she wasn’t going to address it.
 Perhaps I should let the whole thing go.
 The thoughts rushed and clashed through my head while one clear sentence repeated itself endlessly in the background: “God damn you, Ahmad Badr.”

-Huda wasn’t home when I came back.
+Huda wasn’t there when I returned.
 I assumed she was still in her office downtown.
-She had been working hard for a while now on the agenda for a conference on African refugees her organization would be holding later that month in cooperation with other NGOs.
-I called her to ask if I should wait for her for dinner, she indifferently told me that she was going to be late and I should do whatever I felt like.
+She had been working hard for a while now on the agenda for a conference on Sudanese refugees her organization would be holding later that month in cooperation with other NGOs.
+I called her to ask if I should wait for her for dinner, she told me that she was going to be late and I should do whatever I felt like.
 I couldn’t tell if it was her everyday indifference towards such gestures, or a feigned indifference specially invoked by the little incident that morning.
-In an effort to distract myself, I took my bag to the study and took the student papers out, intending to start grading them, but it wasn’t long before I felt sleepy and I stumbled to the bedroom and into bed.
+In an effort to distract myself, I carried my bag to the study and took the student papers out, intending to start grading them, but it wasn’t long before I felt sleepy and stumbled to the bedroom and into bed.

 In my two-hour nap I had a dream.
 I was running away from something and I was afraid.
-Classic, except nothing was actually chasing me, it was just me running around frantically all over the strange landscape of the dream.
+Classic, except no one was actually chasing me, it was just me running around frantically all over the strange landscape of the dream.
 Then it came to me, maybe that was precisely what scared me: that nobody was chasing me.
-Maybe I should wait for my chaser to appear.
-Or maybe I should do something to get me chased in the first place – that way it would at least be for something I did, it would somehow be worth it.
+Maybe I should wait for my pursuer to appear.
+Or maybe I should do something to get me pursued in the first place — that way it would at least be for something I did; it would somehow be worth it.